 According to a 2024 survey by online tradie marketplace hipages, nearly 4.2 million Australian households experienced a DIY disaster in the past 12 months.
+While DIY disasters are more common in houses (often due to the complexity and scale of repairs) apartments are not immune:

+So why are landlords opting for DIY?
 For many, the motivation was clear… 69% said they decided to have a go to save on tradie costs and speed up the home improvement process.
 While most stuck to simpler tasks like painting, cabinetry, and gardening, others ventured into more specialised territory, taking on plumbing, kitchen installations, and even bathroom renovations.

 Act to prevent further loss